-Information technology processes refer to strategic decision making through monitoring and performance measurement tools, processes and frameworks such as the Control Objectives for Information and related Technology (COBIT), Information Technology Infrastructure Library (ITIL), and ISO/IEC

-27002 (de Haes and van Grembergen, 2009).
-Information Technology Governance Institute (ITGI, 2008) observed that, in an environment of increasing regulatory controls, adopting IT frameworks, standards and best practices helps organizations to adhere to regulatory compliance, realize value from IT investments and IT services, and benefit from increased efficiency; thereby reduce costs and limit risks.
+Information technology processes strategic decision making through monitoring and performance measurement tools, processes and frameworks such as the Control Objectives for Information and related Technology (COBIT), Information Technology Infrastructure Library (ITIL), and ISO/IEC 27002 (de Haes & van Grembergen, 2009).
+Information Technology Governance Institute (ITGI, 2008) observed that, in an environment of increasing regulatory controls, adopting IT frameworks, standards and best practices would help organizations to adhere to regulatory compliance requirements, realize value from IT investments and IT services, and benefit from increased efficiency; thereby reduce costs and limit risks.
+Three major IT governance frameworks are discussed in the following sections.